-The student’s perceived creativity according to the inventory results appeared to be positively related to some characteristics of a creative personality such as artistic production, openness to ideas and self-confidence.
-On the other hand pessimism correlated with lower scores in inquisitiveness.
-But overall there were not a significant relationship between the creative personality and either optimism or pessimism.
-Another similar type of study on college students show that both positive and negative emotions contributed to the creative personality, with pessimism enhancing apparent creativity.
+The relationship of optimism and pessimism to creativity depends how creativity is determined.
+One way is to test a people considered creative by their peers using a personality inventory, such as the study that used the Khatena-Torrance Creative Perception Inventory (Khatena & Torrance, 1976) and the Attributional Style Questionnaire (Seligman, 1990) to determine if people with creative personalities showed more more trust in good outcomes or bad outcomes for the future.
+This study among college students found optimism had a positive correlation with characteristics such as artistic production, openness to ideas and self-confidence.
+On the other hand pessimism was correlated with lower scores in inquisitiveness.
+But overall there was not a significant relationship between the creative personality and either optimism or pessimism.
+Another similar study showed that both positive and negative emotions contributed to the creative personality, with pessimism enhancing apparent creativity.

 Photo from http://pdpics.com/